helpwave/helpwave/products/impulse/README.md

 ### Content creation

-The baseline task and some challenges need to be created be the helpwave team.
+There are four parties who provide the content of helpwave impulse.
+The first party is helpwave itself.
+We should provide the baseline task and some challenges to start with.
 To assist the creating of task conversational ai could be used to reduce the time that is needed.

-Apart from that are three other parties that could contribute task to helpwave impulse.
-The first are cities and their sport and health department that could contribute localized challenges that are specific to the city.
-The second party are companies that could company specific challenges as part of their company health management.
-Both could contribute nutrition and fitness related challenges.
-The other party that could contribute are individuals.
-This contribution must be curated so that they meet the standards.
+The second party are government interactors like cities and their sport and health department that could contribute localized challenges that are specific to the city.
+Examples could be city events or Challenges that are based on local conditions.
+The third party are verified content creator.
+This group consists of individuals and companies.
+Companies can contribute challenges as part of their company health management.
+Company challenges should have the possibility to only appear in company in the corresponding company team.

+The last group that can contribute to the challenges are individual users of the app.
+These contributions must be curated so that they meet the standards.
 The curation can also be handled by the community or the helpwave team.
 This could also strength the open-source community around helpwave.
+Every non first party an only contribute challenges for nutrition and fitness.

 ## Questionnaire